anushadatar/dns-spoof/README.md

 a minimal response including that default address.

 ## Running and Testing
-The workflow to demonstrate the functionality associated with this daemon matches the specifications in the assignment as such:
+The workflow to demonstrate the functionality associated with this program matches the specifications in the assignment as such:
 ```
 On localhost: